TheRenegadeCoder/sample-programs-website/docs/projects/factorial/c/index.md

 {% endraw %}

-Factorial in C was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [C](https://sampleprograms.io/languages/c) was written by:

 - clarkimusmax
 - Bharath

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 15:02:04.
 The solution was first committed on Oct 26 2018 17:34:42.
 As a result, documentation below may be outdated.